-Freshmen are advised by College of Engineering advisors, but after declaring a major, all biosystems engineering students are advised by biosystems engineering advisors.
+First-year students are advised by College of Engineering advisors, but after declaring a major, all biosystems engineering students are advised by biosystems engineering advisors.

 Third and Fourth-year Students

 During their junior and senior years, biosystems engineering students receive advising from two advisors.
-The career advisor helps students with career development; the academic advisor ensures students are taking the correct courses to graduate.
+The specialty advisor helps students with career development; the academic advisor ensures students are taking the correct courses to graduate.

-Career Advisors for Juniors and Seniors:
+Specialty Advisors for Juniors and Seniors: